benjarison/variational-regression/README.md

 ## Motivation

 This library provides implementations of Bayesian regression models that learn parameter values by optimizing a variational lower bound on the log likelihood.
-The benefit of using variational inference is that training is efficient (no sampling required), and we have a well defined objective function to optimize.
+The benefit of using variational inference is that training is efficient, and we have a well defined objective function to optimize.
+The Bayesian approach also naturally incorporates regularization into the models.

 ## Linear Regression